abdulmanafpv/Fake-News-Predict-App/README.md

 12. The Russian President Vladimir Putin has shown that he has never been afraid of fighting several opponents on different fronts.
 Now, it appears that he has a new target in his

+## NB: For more Datas use test data

 # About